Program Dates &

 - Study in China Scholarship - provided by the OU Institute for US-China Issues

-Your Study Abroad Adviser for Journey to China is Shanna Vincent.
-Please contact Shanna by email or make an appointment if you have any questions about this program.
+Your Study Abroad Adviser for Journey to China is Monica Goodwin.
+Please contact Monica by email or come in during walk-in hours if you have any questions about this program.

 This study experience will involve some rugged travel and hiking.
 Each student should consider his/her own physical fitness as well as his/her tolerance to extreme heat and non-standard accommodation.
 Additionally, students may need to get vaccinations and medications prior to departure.
 It is each student’s responsibility to ensure his/her routine vaccinations are up-to-date and to inquire whether there are recommended and/or required vaccinations or medications for the country/countries he/she will visit (including any countries he/she will visit which are not part of the study abroad program’s itinerary).
 To find comprehensive information regarding international travel, including recommended or required vaccinations and medications, visit the U.S. Department of State’s website and the U.S. Center for Disease Control and Prevention’s website.
 We recommend students visit a healthcare provider and acquire any necessary vaccinations and medications at least two (2) months prior to departure.
 Goddard Health Center (on the OU campus) is a good place for students to acquire the appropriate vaccinations and medications.